Next Start

 Pipeline Welder Job Outlook

-The usual place to start a career in the welding industry is in an entry-level position.
-Once you gain more on-the-job-experience, it’s possible to pursue a more specified role in pipeline welding.
+Careers typically start with entry-level positions whether in the welding industry or any other career path.
+Once you gain more on-the-job experience, you may be able to pursue a more advanced role in pipeline welding.

 Get Welding Training at UTI

 Does a career in welding sound like it would be a good fit?
-Get foundational knowledge and experience you can build upon when you enroll in UTI’s Welding program, which is offered at campuses nationwide:
+Get foundational knowledge and training you can build on when you enroll in UTI’s Welding Technology program!

 Take the first step today toward a future you’re excited about.
-Request more information here or by calling 1-800-834-7308.
+Request more information and an Admissions Representative will reach out!

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.